Skip navigation

 Bring Healing Through Education.
 Pursue Your MSN in Nursing Education Online.

 Are you ready to take your nursing career to the next level?
 Regent’s Master of Science in Nursing — Nurse Educator program prepares nurses who have already obtained RN licensure and an accredited bachelor’s degree for highly sought roles in clinical and academic education.
-You’ll develop strong critical thinking and analytical skills, as well as expand your knowledge with advanced coursework in physiology, pathophysiology, comprehensive health assessment, nursing education, instruction and learning, and clinical practicum.
+You can develop strong critical thinking and analytical skills, as well as expand your knowledge with advanced coursework in physiology, pathophysiology, comprehensive health assessment, nursing education, instruction and learning, and clinical practicum.
 Discover how an MSN Nursing Education degree will benefit you.

 Online